-In a time of dystopic language policy and surveillance, it becomes imperative that our scholarship and practice in Applied Linguistics address and disrupt the continued state of settler colonialism across social institutions, including those in which we do our work.
-Settler colonialism refers to the transnational and transregional structures of emplacement and replacement, that is, regimes and epistemes of white supremacy that erase Indigenous people and knowledge and which also enlists non-Indigenous Others in projects of white dominance (Veracini, 2010; see also Blackwell, Boj Lopez, & Urrieta, 2017).
-Considering that language is central in the articulation of power vis-à-vis race (how difference is produced and for what ends) and place (how location and mobility motivate land and resources (re)appropriation), applied linguists have a particular stake in discussions of the ways in which the language disciplines consent to projects of white supremacy.
-The presenters in this colloquium draw on and expand on these themes, offering reflection and intervention to disrupt dominant paradigms.
-After opening remarks by the Chair, we will proceed with five 15-minute presentations followed by a 15-minute discussion of emergent themes and questions by Usree Bhattacharya, leaving room for session dialogue.
+In a time of dystopic language policy and surveillance, it becomes imperative that our scholarship and practice in applied linguistics address and disrupt the continued state of settler colonialism across social institutions, including those in which we do our work.
+Settler colonialism refers to the transnational and transregional structures of emplacement and replacement, that is, regimes and epistemes of white supremacy that continue to erase Indigenous people and knowledge and which also enlists non-Indigenous Others in projects of white dominance (Veracini, 2010; see also Blackwell, Boj Lopez, & Urrieta, 2017).
+Considering that language is central in the articulation of power vis-à-vis race (how difference is produced and for what ends) and place (how location and mobility motivate land and resources (re)appropriation), applied linguists have a particular stake in discussions of the ways in which the language disciplines consent to projects of white supremacy in the education of Indigenous, Black, Latinx, and other racialized and minoritized student populations.
+The presenters in this colloquium draw on and expand on this central theme, offering reflection and intervention to disrupt dominant paradigms.
+After opening remarks by the Organizer (Patricia Baquedano-López), we will proceed with five 15-minute presentations followed by a 15-minute discussion of emergent themes and questions by our discussant, Suhanthie Motha, leaving room for session dialogue.
 In her presentation, Patricia Baquedano-López discusses transregional and settler colonial practices of Yucatec Maya linguistic purity and English language learning.
 Maneka Brooks examines English hegemony and practices of linguistic containment and segregation.
-Jonathan Rosa asks us to attend to the rearticulation of colonial hierarchies in the learning of race, language, and Latinidad.
-Manka Varghese, Ena Lee, and Dolores van der Wey urge us to reflect beyond discourses of whiteness and examine how teacher education reproduces white settler colonialism and colonial complicity.
+Uju Anya demonstrates the need for anti-racist and anti-blackness practices and critical race pedagogy in world language programs serving African American students.
+Manka Varghese and Ena Lee urge us to reflect beyond discourses of whiteness and examine how teacher education reproduces white settler colonialism and colonial complicity.
 Finally, Ryuko Kubota calls for critical reflexivity in order to engage in decolonizing and antiracist action in the field.
 The papers in this colloquium offer us multiple ways to look back and move forward, pushing us to further dismantle language projects of white supremacy.

 Patricia Baquedano-López, University of California, Berkeley